Kentucky lawmakers advance bipartisan election reform bill

 Kentucky lawmakers advance bipartisan election reform billNew

 FRANKFORT, Ky.
-(AP) — Republican and Democratic lawmakers in Kentucky are on the verge of loosening the state’s voting access laws to make limited early voting a fixture.
+(AP) — Republican and Democratic lawmakers in Kentucky moved closer toward loosening voting access laws to make limited early voting a fixture.
 It’s in sharp contrast to the bitter partisan battles being waged elsewhere over election laws.
 The Kentucky measure would give voters three days of no-excuse, early in-person voting before Election Day.
 But it backs off from the temporary, pandemic-related accommodations made last year that allowed widespread mail-in absentee balloting.
 The bill drew bipartisan support in winning Senate passage Tuesday.
-The measure heads back to the House for a potential final vote.
+But supporters will have to wait until lawmakers reconvene in late March for a potential final vote in the House.